RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 ### Principal component analysis:

 PCA was applied to achieve variable reduction and save computation time for KNN, gradient boosted tree and SVM classification algorithm.
-Using PCA, the total varaibles were reduced to 34 principal components that explain 90 % of variation in original dataset of 426 variables.
+Using PCA, the total varaibles were reduced to 34 principal components that explained 90 % of variation in original dataset of 426 variables.

 ### Logistic Regression with L1 regularization: